OpenEvalProject/evals/manuscripts/elife-51061/v1/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/51061/elife-51061-fig10-v1.jpg)

-**Figure 10.:** gn developing leaves.(A,G) Increasingly darker grays depict progressively later stages of vein development.
+**Figure 10.:** (A,G) Increasingly darker grays depict progressively later stages of vein development.
 Boxes illustrate positions of closeups in B and H, respectively. hv: minor vein; l1, l2 and l3: first, second and third loops; mv: midvein.
 (B–F,H–L) Confocal laser scanning microscopy.
 First leaves.
 Top right: genotype, treatment and leaf age in days after germination (DAG).
 Dashed white line delineates leaf outline.
 Bottom left: reproducibility index.
 PIN1::PIN1:GFP expression; look‐up table (ramp in H) visualizes expression levels.
 Red: autofluorescence.
 (I) 24/35 of second loops failed to connect to the first loop.
 Bars: (B–F,H–L) 20 µm.

 Consistent with previous reports (Scarpella et al., 2006; Wenzel et al., 2007), PIN1::PIN1:GFP expression domains were broader at early stages of development of the tissue that in NPA-grown WT corresponds to that from which the second loop forms in WT; PIN1::PIN1:GFP expression was localized isotropically at the PM in the outermost inner cells but was mainly localized to the basal side of the PM in the innermost inner cells (Figure 10D).
 At later stages of second‐loop development in NPA-grown WT, by which time PIN1::PIN1:GFP expression had become restricted to the cells of the developing loop, PIN1::PIN1:GFP expression was localized to the basal side of the PM (Figure 10J).